-Accrual Management and the Decision to Hold the Shares Acquired from the Exercise of Executive Stock Options
+Accrual Management and the Decision to Sell or Hold Shares Acquired From the Exercise of Employee Stock Options

 Suggested Citation: Suggested Citation